Sword Master Review - Nintendo NES - The Old School Game Vault

 Most of the levels in Sword Master seem pretty straight and to the point, destroy all in your way and make some quality NES style jumps along the way.
 Since your main character’s controls are pretty limited, making some of these jumps will take perfect alignment and NES skill.
 You need to ensure your character is in the correct spot to make the jump.
 After you defeat each level, your character is seen walking through the woods on his way to another level in the game.

 The game has a medieval feel to the levels and the overall design.
 Then at the same time some of the bosses are dragons, black knights, skeletons, and a sword welding alligator.
 How all those different characters fit into a medieval themed game, is beyond me.

 Like any other NES game; sword master is no different as you have a boss at the end of each level, which possess different skills than the predecessor.
 Most of the bosses; can be easily defeated by recognizing the patterns for which they will attack you.

 What I didn’t like:

-The asking price for this Nintendo NES game is above the $50 range for this game nowadays.
-I’m not really sure why, the price is so high since the game design is nothing to write home about.
-The controls are dull and the game seems like a typical button masher with a limited plot that doesn’t keep you coming back for more.
+The sales price for this NES game is above the $200 price range for this game nowadays.
+I’m not really sure why, the price is so high, since the game design is nothing to write home about.
+The controls are dull, and the game seems like a typical button masher with a limited plot that doesn’t keep you coming back for more.
 It’s always a bad sign when the box art for Sword Master gets more credit than the game itself.